 90% of users gave this gadget a 4-5 star rating, mostly because it’s “neat”, “cool” and “quirky”.
 One lady uses it because her eggs will stay put on the dashboard during tractor pulls.

-I guess you could drop $39.97 to get a 6-pack of these babies or take the long-winded advice from users who have put together assembly line instructions to make the most of their time in the kitchen.
+I guess you could drop $33.97 to get a 6-pack of these babies or take the long-winded advice from users who have put together assembly-line instructions to make the most of their time in the kitchen.

-It just feels to me like the reviewers here are trying to justify spending their hard-earned dollars on a device that will astound the ladies at the church picnic or convince their kids that they got eggs from a square chicken one time at the most.
+It just feels to me like the reviewers here are trying to justify spending their hard-earned dollars on a device that isn’t all that useful.
+Sure, it may astound the ladies at the church picnic the first time they see it.
+And, yes, it may be fun to tell your kids that you got eggs from a square chicken.
+Once.